JakeSteam/blog-programming/_posts/2023-08-19-fetching-youtube-metadata-in-github-actions-and-persisting.md

     - Bash
 ---

-I recently [created a list of Jerma fan channels](https://jerma.jakelee.co.uk), and have now added automatically updating channel statistics!
+I recently [created a list of Jerma fan channels](https://channels.jerma.io), and have now added automatically updating channel statistics!
 This requires interacting with YouTube's API, parsing JSON, writing Markdown, merging files and more, so here's a full guide to building something similar.

-*Note: A super-summarised version of this post (without any explanations) [appeared on Code Review Stack Exchange](https://codereview.stackexchange.com/q/286532/172139).*
+*Note: A super-summarised version of this post (without any explanations) [appeared on Code Review Stack Exchange](https://codereview.stackexchange.com/q/286532/172139).
+Additionally, the site was previously at `jerma.jakelee.co.uk` before moving to `channels.jerma.io`.*

 ## Objective